Intrusive Thoughts vs. Intuition

 What Is Intuition?

 Intuition is a quiet, embodied knowing that arises without panic.
+It comes from integration, not urgency.
+Intuition is processed through the body, not just the mind.

 Common features of intuition: